CocoPopEater/ModelSwapHelper/README.md

 - string ModName
   - This ensures that if there are issues, then logging can point out which mod is failing
 - string BundleName
   - The name of the bundle you would like this Swapper to operate with.
-The swapper will automatically validate the format of this to ensure it ends with ".bundle", and if it doesn't then it will implicitly concat ".bundle".
+The swapper will automatically validate the format of this to ensure it ends with ".bundle", and if it doesn't then it will implicitly concatenate ".bundle".
 - List&lt;string&gt; ObjectNames
   - A list of object names that this swapper should swap.
 - List&lt;IModule&gt; Modules
   - A list of module implementations that will run one after the other to affect each Object.
 As shown in the code example above you may instantiate a module using either a parameter or a parameterless constructor.

-If any of the above properties are null or empty, Validate() will fail and the swapper will not function.
+If any of the above properties are null or empty, Validate() will return false and the swapper will not be registered.

 # Optional Parameters:
 - List&lt;string&gt; Deactivations
   - A list of object names that you would like to deactivate.

-Currently, this project only functions with objects that are loaded on scene initialization and does not currently support moving meshes.
-There are plans to improve this project to rectify both of these shortcomings.
+Many thanks to [GraciousCub5622](https://github.com/SamGarratt17) @graciouscub5622 on discord for his Asset Swap Template, upon which this entire project is based.<br>

-Many thanks to https://github.com/SamGarratt17 @graciouscub5622 on discord for his Asset Swap Template, upon which this entire project is based
+Many thanks to [ScribbleTAS](https://github.com/ScribbleTAS) for MeshUtils and also for his help in debugging and brainstorming.